Peterbilt vs Kenworth: Which is Better?

 Kenworth offers an aerodynamic design, great fuel efficiency, tech-infused productivity features, solid maneuverability, and a lower upfront cost.

-Now, when it comes to comfortable long-haul drives (and a better resale value), Peterbilt wins!
+Now, when it comes to comfortable long-haul drives (and a better resale value), Peterbilt is the winner.

 Short-haul driving prioritizes: